aws-samples/aws-hpc-tutorials/content/09-ml-on-parallelcluster/03-huggingface.md

 ---
 title : "d.
-Run single node data preprocessing with Slurm"
+Run Huggingface models on ParallelCluster"
 date: 2020-09-04T15:58:58Z
 weight : 20
-tags : ["preprocessing", "data", "ML", "srun", "slurm"]
+tags : ["Huggingface", "data", "ML", "srun", "slurm"]
 ---

-In this section, you will learn how to run script from huggingface examples with PyTorch FSDP and DDP.
+In this section, you will learn how to run script from Huggingface examples with PyTorch FSDP and DDP.